 NCLC and a coalition of consumer advocacy organizations submitted extensive comments to the Consumer Financial Protection Bureau (CFPB) providing input on how to save Americans billions in junk fees across a wide range of consumer financial products and services.
 Troublesome junk fees plague bank accounts, credit cards, prepaid cards, banking apps, personal loans, insurance, mortgages, car sales and leases, remittances, debt collection, and newer financial products, such as buy now pay later (BNPL) credit and fintech payday loans.

-NCLC along with other consumer groups urged the CFPB to reduce credit card late fees, and the CFPB is now proposing to reduce the standard late fee from as high as $41 to $8.
+NCLC along with other consumer groups urged the CFPB to reduce credit card late fees, and the CFPB recently finalized a rule to reduce the standard late fee from as high as $41 to $8.

 Among the most pernicious fees on struggling families are overdraft fees, which banks manipulate people into incurring.
 NCLC provided testimony to the Senate Committee on Banking, Housing and Urban Affairs that it is long past time to end overdraft fees as a deceptive and abusive form of high-cost credit.
 The testimony also urged the CFPB and bank regulators to stop new forms of overdraft and overdraft avoidance fees, such as “tips” and inflated expedite charges on nonbank banking apps.
 The CFPB is exploring new rules for overdraft and nonsufficient funds (NSF) fees.